kylapondevilla/KofiCompass/README.md

 Kofi Compass ☕
-— a passion project by a group of enthusiastic students, Kofi Compass is designed to be a go-to platform for locating the perfect caffeine haven ...
+— a passion project by a group of enthusiastic students, Kofi Compass is designed to be a go-to platform for locating the perfect caffeine haven.
-... our website is tailored to help pinpoint charming cafes within the user's vicinity !
+Our website is tailored to help pinpoint charming cafes within the user's vicinity !